mcv-m6-video/mcv-c6-2024-team3/Week6/README.md

 The code of the tasks and data is structured as follows:

         .
-        ├── Task_1/src/                      # In this folder you can find the code of all the tasks mentioned on the folder.
+        ├── task_1                           # In this folder you can find the code of all the tasks mentioned on the folder.
         │   ├── datasets/                    # This folder remain the same as the one given.
-        │   |   ├── HMDB51Dataset.py         # This file remain the same as the one given.
+        │   |   └── HMDB51Dataset.py         # This file remain the same as the one given.
+        │   ├── models/
-        │   |   └── HMDB51DatasetCustom.py   # This file contains the code to create the multiview datasets.
+        │   │   └── model_creator.py         # This file has been changed to add the modifications to X3D-XS and MoViNet-A0
-        │   ├── models/                      # This folder remain the same as the one given.
         │   ├── utils/                       # This folder remain the same as the one given.
-        │   ├── best_model.py                # This is the pipeline to execute the inference setting the best parameters.
-        │   ├── inference.py                 # This is the code to execute the parameter optimization for the inference.
         │   ├── pytorchtools.py              # Library for the [EarlyStop](https://github.com/Bjarten/early-stopping-pytorch/tree/master).
-        │   └── train.py                     # This is the code given by default to train the model.
+        │   └── train_optimize_baseline.py   # This is the baseline training code slightly modified for our task.
         ├── Task_2                           # In this folder you can find the code of the task 2.
         |   ├── utils/                       # This folder remain the same as the one given.
         │   |   ├── __init__.py              # This file remain the same as the one given.